jordibruin/posturepal-localization/README.md

 You can pre-order Posture Pal right now. https://apps.apple.com/us/app/posture-pal-improve-stance/id1590316152

-If you want to help translate Posture Pal to your language, please make a PR and fill in the info below so I can credit you in the app!
+If you want to help translate Posture Pal to your language, please use crowdin https://crwd.in/posture-pal.

-Before you start translating, check the open PRs to check if your language isn't already translated.
-It's also a good idea to already mark yourself on the list below if you're still working on it, so that nobody else does work that's not necessary!

 You will receive a promo code to unlock Posture Pal Pro for free.
 It should take 5-10 minutes of your time, thanks a lot!